 Awarding of Scholarships

-The Elson S. Floyd College of Medicine (ESFCOM) is offering scholarships to all incoming medicine students because we value their talents and appreciate your accomplishments in pursuit of becoming a physician.
+The Elson S. Floyd College of Medicine (ESFCOM) is offering scholarships to all eligible incoming and continuing medical students because we value your talents and appreciate your accomplishments in pursuit of becoming a physician.
 The scholarship process is need-based, and cognizant of personal attributes that support our mission.
+For more information, please see the ESFCOM Policy: Scholarship Process for Awards to Medical Students.

 The scholarship recognizes your:

-- Resilience and Adversity: overcoming the challenges and obstacles in pursuing medical school and the lessons learned that lead to life changing approaches to improving oneself and the people around them.
+- Resilience and Adversity: The extent to which you have overcome the challenges and obstacles in pursuing medical school or in life, and developed lessons learned

 Students may accept or decline the scholarship.